Software, Patch & Hardware Inventory

 • Installed Physical Memory, including a visual display of occupied and available memory banks

-• Operating System, edition and service pack
+• Operating System, edition and build number

 • OS installation directory and installation date